-Our hospital contains all the things you'd expect in a modern day veterinary practice, and our premises are currently undergoing major renovations.
+Our hospital contains all the things you'd expect in a modern day veterinary practice.
 This means we have many elaborate pieces of equipment.
 Our hospital is equipped to perform most types of surgery with modern anaesthetic machines, cardiac and respiratory monitors, patient warmers a monitor to check how much oxygen is carried by the blood at any time.
 Our surgery can handle any sized pet (cat or dog), and we use the safest and most modern anaesthetics very similar to an operating theatre in a human hospital.

 Many different types of operations are performed by our veterinarians, such as de-sexing, soft palate resections, caesareans, tumour and lump removals, wound stitch-ups, intestinal obstructions, knee reconstructions (cruciate repairs) and dentistry to name a few.
 A trained veterinary nurse assists the veterinarian and monitors the patient's anaesthetic throughout the procedure.